Caroline Wilson (diplomat): Career

 Wilson joined the Foreign and Commonwealth Office (FCO) in 1995 and served in Beijing, Brussels and Moscow in various posts.
-She was the Consul-General to Hong Kong and Non-Resident Consul General to Macau from 2012 to 2016.
+She was the British Consul General to Hong Kong and Macao from 2012 to 2016.
 She became Europe Director at the FCO in 2016.
 She appeared in a 2018 BBC documentary titled Inside the Foreign Office, which saw her accompany then-Foreign Secretary Boris Johnson on diplomatic engagements in Europe.

 In June 2020, she was appointed as British Ambassador to China; she succeeded Dame Barbara Woodward in September 2020.

 In November 2021, The Times and other newspapers reported "a row" between British foreign secretary Liz Truss and Wilson relating to a letter Wilson had sent to National Security Council members about relations with the Chinese government, questioning Truss's hawkish stance against China.

+In May 2025, it was announced that Peter Wilson would succeed Caroline Wilson, who will transfer to another Diplomatic Service appointment.

 Personal life

 In addition to her native English, Wilson speaks French, German, Russian, Mandarin Chinese, and Cantonese.